astroumd/lmtoy/docs/pipeline.md

 ### Sequoia  (SEQ)

 How to use this is best described through an example.
-We use proposal **2018-S1-MU-46** where a small patch of M31 was observed several times.
-Each obsnum is run through the pipeline, inspected, maybe re-run if need be, and then combined in a final set of cubes.
+We use proposal **2018-S1-MU-46** where a few small patches of M31 were observed each, several times (always in CO ?).
+Each obsnum is run through the pipeline, inspected, maybe re-run if need be, and then combined in a final cube.

       SLpipeline.sh  obsnum=85776
       SLpipeline.sh  obsnum=85778